cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
 - first edition of management of ORTS_POWERKEY and ORTS_BATTERY cab controls, by Paolo
 - re-introduced advanced coupling, by steamer_ctn
-- improved TrainInfo management for TCS, hints by gpz
-- bug fix for https://bugs.launchpad.net/or/+bug/1895391 Calculation of reversal point distance failing.
+- bug fix for https://bugs.launchpad.net/or/+bug/1895391 Calculation of reversal point distance failing
+- NEW: rework of preparation of player train data for use by the TCS script management
+- NEW: support for inclined gauges in 2Dcabs, see http://www.elvastower.com/forums/index.php?/topic/34517-enable-inclined-gauges-in-2d-cabs/ .